JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Easy to contribute to the language
 - [ ] Lots of great teaching and learning resources available online
 - [ ] Great documentation
-- [ ] None, there are no non-technical aspects or features that I like about Julia
+- [ ] None of the above.
-- [ ] Don't know
+- [ ] Other/SPECIFY

-5. Thinking only about the TECHNICAL aspects or features of Julia, which of the following are the TECHNICAL aspects or features you like LEAST about Julia?
+6. Which of the following are the TECHNICAL aspects or features you like LEAST about Julia?
 Please select all that apply.Please select all that apply.
-- [ ] It takes too long to generate the first plot
+- [ ] Slow compile times - for example, it takes too long to generate the first plot
-- [ ] Slow compile times
-- [ ] Packages aren't as mature or as well maintained as I need
+- [ ] Confusing or overly verbose error messages
 - [ ] Cannot generate self contained binaries or libraries such as .exe, .dll, .so, etc.
 - [ ] Immature, not ready for use in production
 - [ ] Poor editor and IDE support
 - [ ] Poor linter, poor syntax checking compared to statically typed languages
-- [ ] Doesn't have all the packages I need
 - [ ] I require packages, libraries or tools that are only available or are more complete in another language
 - [ ] The debugger is too slow, and/or not fully-featured
-- [ ] Not stable enough
-- [ ] Package manager is confusing, difficult or doesn't do what I expect it to
-- [ ] Writing performant code is difficult and requires specialized knowledge
+- [ ] Writing high performance code is difficult and requires specialized knowledge
+- [ ] Slow garbage collection
 - [ ] Bugs
 - [ ] One-based indexing
-- [ ] No in-language or built-in support for mutable, fixed size arrays
+- [ ] No built-in support for mutable, fixed size arrays
+- [ ] No built-in support for interfaces or traits
 - [ ] Does not integrate well with other language(s)
-- [ ] I do not feel Julia is well suited to certain tasks
-- [ ] None, there are no technical aspects or features that I dislike about Julia
-- [ ] Don't know
+- [ ] None of the above.
 - [ ] Other/SPECIFY

-6. Thinking only about the NON-TECHNICAL aspects or features of Julia, what are the NON-TECHNICAL aspects or features you like LEAST about Julia?
+7. Which of the following are the NON-TECHNICAL aspects or features you like LEAST about Julia?
 Please select all that apply.Please select all that apply.
-- [ ] My colleagues, company or collaborators use other languages
 - [ ] There are not enough Julia users in my field or industry
-- [ ] Online tutorials and documentation that are outdated
-- [ ] There are not enough Julia users in general
 - [ ] My company, university, clients or other organizations I work with do not allow or support Julia
-- [ ] Insufficient documentation
-- [ ] There are not enough teaching and learning resources available online
+- [ ] Online tutorials and documentation are outdated or insufficient
-- [ ] There are too many things I don't know how to do in Julia
 - [ ] I am more comfortable in another language
-- [ ] Julia community is not active enough
+- [ ] The Julia community is not active enough
-- [ ] Julia community is too closed and not welcoming enough
+- [ ] The Julia community is too closed and not welcoming enough
-- [ ] Julia community is not diverse enough
+- [ ] The Julia community is not diverse enough
-- [ ] Don't like learning a new language
 - [ ] I feel that the Julia developer team does not communicate its plans or intentions clearly enough
 - [ ] The Julia community is too conservative and too reluctant to make useful changes to the language
-- [ ] The Julia community makes language changes too readily without due consideration
-- [ ] I feel uncomfortable sharing my opinions with the community
+- [ ] None of the above.
-- [ ] None, there are no non-technical aspects or features I dislike about Julia
-- [ ] Don't know
 - [ ] Other/SPECIFY

-7. Thinking about the tasks for which you use Julia, if you weren't using Julia for these tasks, what programming language(s) would you be using?
-Please select all that apply.Please select all that apply.
-- [ ] Bash, Shell, PowerShell
-- [ ] C
-- [ ] C++
-- [ ] C#
-- [ ] Clojure
-- [ ] Crystal
-- [ ] Elixir
-- [ ] Fortran
-- [ ] F#
-- [ ] Go
-- [ ] Haskell
-- [ ] Java
-- [ ] JavaScript
-- [ ] Kotlin
-- [ ] Lisp
-- [ ] Lua
-- [ ] Maple
-- [ ] Mathematica
-- [ ] MATLAB
-- [ ] Nim
-- [ ] Octave
-- [ ] Perl
-- [ ] PHP
-- [ ] Python
-- [ ] R
-- [ ] Ruby
-- [ ] Rust
-- [ ] SAS
-- [ ] Scala
-- [ ] Scheme
-- [ ] SQL
-- [ ] Stata
-- [ ] Swift
-- [ ] Typescript
-- [ ] Visual Basic, VBA
-- [ ] Zig
-- [ ] Don't know
-- [ ] None of the above.

 8. Why did you start using Julia?
 Please select all that apply.Please select all that apply.